 Back in 2013, when Lorde released her first album, Pure Heroine, she had a line in “Glory and Gore,” that said, “Glory and gore go hand in hand, that’s why we’re making headlines.”
-In the Amazon ad world, glory and gore go hand in hand when crushing your competition with Headline Search Ads.
+In the Amazon ad world, glory and gore go hand in hand when crushing your competition with Sponsored Brand Ads.

-Why Use Headline Search Ads in Amazon Marketing Services (AMS)
+Why Should I Use Sponsored Brand Ads in Amazon Advertising?

-These ads generally attract top of the funnel customers who are obviously in the mood to shop.
+These ads generally attract top-of-funnel customers who are in the mood to shop.
 Why else would they be on Amazon?
 The difference between shoppers on Amazon and shoppers on Google is that shoppers on Amazon are generally further down the sales funnel and are prepared to make a purchase the same day as clicking on an advertisement.
 A recent Forrester report said, “Consumers in the US and Europe are much more likely to discover the brand of a recent purchase from Amazon rather than from a traditional online search engine.”

-When you think of Headline Search ads, think of creating brand awareness and promoting key features.
-Headline Search Ads can take potential customers to three locations, and all are aimed to build trust with a customer:
+When you think of Sponsored Brand ads, think of creating brand awareness and promoting key features.
+Sponsored Brand Ads can take potential customers to three locations, and all are aimed to build trust with a customer:

 - A unique Amazon web address